 - Letter of nomination (addressed to the Gordis Teaching Fellowship Committee) from a faculty member who will serve as your mentor during the period of the fellowship.
 This letter should explain the relevance of the proposed course to the student’s area of specialization, and its importance for the PHS undergraduate teaching program

 - Course proposal outlining the content and methods of your proposed course.
 The proposal will be evaluated by faculty members, who are interested in teaching strategies as well as scholarship.
 A detailed syllabus with suggested readings, exercises, laboratories, projects, papers, and so on is required.
 The proposed course should be directed toward the upper-level division and emphasize a seminar format.
 Enrollment cannot exceed 19 students.
 The number of credit and class hours per week should not be fewer than three.
 To meet the three-hour/three-credit requirement, fellows teach for 50 minutes three days a week or 75 minutes two days a week.
 Specific days/times will be negotiated with the Public Health Studies Program upon acceptance of the fellowship

-- Brief course description suitable for publication in the schedule of courses within ISIS
+- Brief course description suitable for publication in the schedule of courses within SIS

 - Current curriculum vitae